zx0r/ResilientNetworkArchitectures/README.md

 #### 9. Protocol Efficacy and Primacy in secure access architectures (2025) <a name="protocol-efficacy-primacy"></a>

-Determining the "best" protocol for bypassing blocking is highly context-dependent, relying on the specific threat model, network environment, performance requirements, and the sophistication of the regime being faced.
+Determining the "best" protocol is highly context-dependent, relying on the specific threat model, network environment, performance requirements, and the sophistication of the regime being faced.
 No single protocol is universally superior in all situations.

 ##### 9.1 Factors Determining "Best" Protocol <a name="factors-determining-best-protocol"></a>